Timetable Academic year 2018-2019

 Students will be assessed at the end of each module.
 They must pass 10 out of the 10 exams, and submit a dissertation in order to obtain the LL.M. degree.

 Assessments will typically take the form of an individual "take home examination" (e.g. case studies, multiple choice questionnaire, etc.) to be returned two weeks later.
-The exam is usually available a few days after the end of the module.
+The exam is usually available a few days or one week after the end of the module.

 As part of the LL.M., each student must write a short dissertation of +/- 30 pages covering both the legal and economic aspects of the chosen topic which may be related to the student’s day-to-day professional practice and attend the 3 clinical seminars.